npm/cli/docs/lib/content/commands/npm-query.md

 ### Package lock only mode

 If package-lock-only is enabled, only the information in the package lock (or shrinkwrap) is loaded.
-This means that information from the package.json files of your dependencies will not be included in the result set (e.g. description, homepage, engines).
+This means that information from the package.json files of your dependencies will not be included in the result set (e.g. description, homepage, engines, devEngines).

 ### Configuration